JETBeam Jet-UV Flashlight Review

 - Shell Materials: aviation aluminum-alloy

-- Body: Militarly type III hard anodising
+- Body: Military type III hard anodising

 - Battery: 1*AAA

-- Water Proof Level: IPX8
+- Waterproof Level: IPX8

 - Impact-resistant: 1 Meter